 Respecting the subdivision of the urban context, the project organises the site into three parts.

 The new, rectangular construction is integrated into the landscape in an east-west orientation, in the centre of the site.
-This orientation provides a better north-south exposure to the working spaces, and allows them to face onto the public space of the avenue, with a façade consistent with the dimensions of the neighbouring buildings.
+This orientation provides a better north-south exposure to the working spaces, and allows them to face onto the public space of the avenue, with a west façade consistent with the dimensions of the neighbouring buildings.

 To the south, the parking is positioned in one of the original parcels, separated by a low wall that conceals the view of the vehicles from the outside, leaving the view of the trees beyond.